Hexagon/blog/src/posts/2023-09-04_dual-mode-cross-runtime-packages.md

 ## The Cross-Runtime part

-The above is promarily to get the Dual-Mode part working in node.
+The steps mentioned so far focus on setting up dual-mode compatibility in Node.js.
 While Deno can use npm packages out of the box, to create a complete Cross-Runtime package, you should also adapt it to Deno.

 This includes reading up on how a
 [Deno library works](https://deno.land/manual@v1.36.4/introduction),
 [publishing the package to deno.land/x](https://deno.land/manual@v1.36.4/advanced/publishing).

+### My Experience with Dual-Mode, Cross-Runtime Packages

+I'm passionate about modern JavaScript and portable packages.
+I love code that runs both in the browser and server runtimes like Node.js and Deno.

+Because of that, my own packages, Croner, Minitz, @hexagon/base64, Proper-Tags, and Entsoe-API-Client all work with both CommonJS and ESM, on Deno as well as Node.js and browsers.

+### Helping Other Projects

+I have also helped other projects, for example fido2-lib and openpgpjs to move from CommonJS to ESM with Deno-support.

+### The Ripple Effect

+My library `@hexagon/base64`, initially built to support fido2-lib is now part of the SimpleWebauthn project.
+It helped the project transition to be Dual-Mode and also support Deno.
+So, making your packages dual-mode can really help other projects as well.

 ## Conclusion

-Whether you opt for the Deno-first or Node-first approach, you should now have a better understanding of how to develop packages that are more future-proof and usable by a broader range of developers.
+Creating dual-mode, cross-runtime JavaScript packages can be a rewarding experience.
+It makes your code portable and reusable, allowing you to reach a wider audience across different JavaScript environments.
+While there are a few hurdles and considerations, such as managing compatibility and working with different module systems and runtimes, the pros outweigh the cons.

 If you have insights, questions, or suggestions on this topic, please feel free to leave comments below.

-Happy coding, and may your packages bring value to the javascript community!
+Happy coding!